 Te reo and mātauranga Māori

 The University recognises and values te reo and mātauranga Māori alongside Te Tiriti o Waitangi in the Strategic Plan.
 A full Māori language plan for the University is also currently under development.
 In addition, section 4.2.2(e) of the Equal Employment Opportunity Guidelines, states that the University must ‘strengthen recognition of the Māori language, and support its acquisition and knowledge in the workplace’ and acknowledges an active duty to support and protect the language.
 The University is committed to supporting this engagement by ensuring the teaching and learning of te reo and mātauranga Māori is available for staff and students.

 Te Kawa a Māui provides undergraduate and postgraduate te reo and mātauranga Māori courses that are available to students and staff.
 Other courses across the University have included elements of te reo and mātauranga Māori where relevant to their learning and teaching objectives.

 Staff at the University can also access te reo and mātauranga Māori courses through the Human Resources Te Hāpai programme, as part of their professional development.
 There are three introductory courses on te reo Māori, tikanga Māori, and Te Tiriti o Waitangi and two extended courses on ako Māori (teaching and learning Māori) and rangahau Māori (Māori research).
-Professional and executive development courses are also available through the Centre for Lifelong Learning.
+Professional and executive development courses are also available through Wellington Uni-Professional.

 The visibility of te reo Māori is also important to the University and Māori names and signage is encouraged.
 Approval for new Māori names and signage is required from the Deputy Vice-Chancellor (Māori) to ensure appropriateness and orthography is consistent.